Chattanooga’s Tennessee Aquarium: Guide To The Best Learning Adventure

-For us, our visits to Tennessee coincide with trips to visit family in Atlanta, so each time we head to Chattanooga we go north.
+For us, our visits to Tennessee coincide with trips to visit family in Atlanta, so each time we visit we like to head to Chattanooga.
 From the suburbs of north Atlanta it’s about an hour and a half to Chattanooga.
 The drive is typically without much traffic so it’s not a pain, but it’s still a long one with kids, so if you’re going, try to make the most of your trip up.

 Tip: the Visit Chattanooga website has some great tools for planning your visit, so use great resources like this site and other travel blogs to build a great trip.
-And our friends at the Coleman Concierge have a great guide too!
+Check out this great guide to Chattanooga too!

 Firstly, be sure you’ve eaten before you start exploring the Tennessee Aquarium.
 One of the reasons it’s our favorite to visit of all the aquariums we’ve been to is because it’s huge and really well laid out.
 You could spend forever in there.
 For food, either find something wonderful in downtown Chattanooga or hit up the small food court there within River Place (the plaza in front of the aquarium).

 Note: they’ve got a no food or drinks policy in the Tennessee Aquarium, so be wise.

 Parking: there is a good sized parking lot attached to River Place.
 It is a pay lot, but is only $9 or $10, which is really good for a city lot.
 Street parking is available too, but pay attention to posted signs.

 Once your crew’s tummies are set you need to pick which building you want to start in.
 The Tennessee Aquarium is broken down into the River Journey and Ocean Journey and each is so different.
 We like to start with the Ocean Journey because it’s got the sharks, but do it how you want.
 And you can always do one half, go have lunch and then come back to the other side.
 Lots of options.